RF Transmitter

 • 2 initial bytes for device recognition (ID bytes)

-• calculate the checksum of the sended data (to avoid fake commands)
+• calculate the checksum of the sent data (to avoid fake commands)

 • few components